tom-seddon/ghouls-tng/README.md

 There are two types of spider: a solid one (always present), and a masked/dimmed one (appears only when playing with 2+ ghosts).

-The bottom row contains some indicators:
+The bottom row contains indicators relating to the last test:

 - `VI` ("victorious") - `Y` or `N` depending on whether you completed the level in the last test run, or something else happened.
 (You probably died!
 But you might just have pressed ESCAPE)

+There's a column of additional indicators on the right, relating to the level setup:

 - `ST` ("standard treasure") - `Y` or `N` depending no whether there's a standard goal in the top right (as per the original levels - the game will automatically arrange for this to appear), or whether you